rqelibari/pygonal/doc/source/transforms.rst

 Transform Objects
 =================

-.. currentmodule:: planar
+.. currentmodule:: pygonal

 Transform objects are a mathematical mapping from one coordinate system to another.
 The coordinate systems can differ in terms of position (i.e., location of the origin), scale, axis direction and relative axis orientation.
 Transform objects can be applied to other transforms, vectors, or shape objects to map them between coordinate systems.

 Transforming between coordinate systems may not, at first glance, appear to have a lot of practical value.
 The value is in realizing that mapping an